 Global Exchange Initiatives ↓

-On October 10, join us for cocktails and conversation with Andrew Wilson, Ivan Harbour and Jay Cross on climate-neutral development in Sydney, Australia.
+On October 10, we welcomed Andrew Wilson, Ivan Harbour and Jay Cross for cocktails and conversation about climate-neutral development in Sydney, Australia.

 On September 16th the Urban Design Forum was joined by Robert A.M.
 Stern Architects and Cathleen McGuigan for rooftop cocktails and conversation about the firm’s recent work in China.
 Robert A.M.
 Stern Architects is an internationally recognized architecture firm based in New York City.
 Recent projects in China include Heart of Lake, a high-rise garden More